heavyblotto/memorativa/docs/2-application-design/ii-game-description.md

 Memorativa is a web application that users register to play and use as both a game and a tool.

-At its simplest, Memorativa is a manager for URLs and notes, and a user can derive great benefit from this feature alone.
-It takes the form of a game, giving the player prompts to add various kinds of categories of content at different times for different reasons.

-At its most ambitious, Memorativa is a game of synthesizing ideas, concepts, and relationships.

-### Game Paths

-Memorativa offers two complementary paths for players:

-1. **Prompt-Driven Path**: The game provides prompts that guide players to add and relate content at specific times for specific purposes.

-2. **Curation Path**: Players directly add percepts to their memory houses, building their personal collection of meaningful content.
-The AI helps organize and discover patterns in these curated percepts.
+At its simplest, Memorativa is a manager for URLs and notes.
+Players add images, notes, photos, memes, videos, tweets, pins, etc. to 12 differently themed spaces where players can intuitively organize their submissions beyond simple bookmarks or folders.

+Memorativa also takes the form of a game.
+Memorativa uses symbolically-trained AI to look for interesting relationships, patterns, and ideas in your submissions and offers suggestions for related submissions.

+As players progress, they build a meaningful curation of digital perceptions and relationships within the conceptual "memory palace" of Memorativa.

 ### How to Play

-#### Curation Path
-1. Players add **percepts** directly to their memory houses.
-These can be any content they find meaningful: URLs, tweets, videos, books, memes, images, etc.
+1. Players add **percepts** to the game.
+Percepts can be any content players find meaningful: URLs, tweets, videos, books, memes, images, etc.

-2. The system analyzes each new percept, generating metadata and finding its natural place in the memory houses based on content and timing.
+2. The game **prompts** the player for thoughts or more information about the percept.
+The system analyzes each new percept, generating metadata and finding its natural place in the themed spaces called **memory houses**.

+3. Memory houses help organize percepts into an intuitive and meaningful information model, augmented by the game's AI agent.

-3. As the collection grows, the AI identifies potential relationships and patterns, suggesting ways to transform percepts into perceptions through meaningful connections.
+4. As the collection of percepts grows, the game identifies potential relationships and patterns, suggesting ways to explore percepts through relationships and meaningful connections.

-4. Players can explore their curated content through different perspectives and lenses, discovering new patterns and relationships.

-#### Prompt-Driven Path
-1. The game prompts you to add content or share thoughts.
-The **prompt** includes some image that represents the prompt.
+5. Based on analysis and game mechanics, the game provides **prompts** for players to add percepts.
+These are game-initiated prompts (as opposed to the player submitting un-prompted percepts) that become more interesting, personalized, and trained based on the player's information model.
 The player may also ask the game for prompts.
 Prompts have properties such as a duration, theme, and a location in the game.

-2. The player responds either by adding a new **percept** or by connecting to one from their curated collection.
-Percepts are the raw material of the game, representing content before it has been processed or related to other elements.
+6. The player responds to prompts by adding a **reply**.
+The reply can include a new percept or reference existing percepts.

-3. The game analyzes the reply and provides the player with additional essential information and metadata.
-The reply helps to inform the AI about your interests and how you like to explore ideas, which is reflected in future prompts.
+7. The game analyzes the reply and provides the player with additional essential information and metadata.
+The reply helps to inform the AI about the players interests and how they like to explore ideas, which is reflected in future prompts.
 The player can refine the analyzed reply to better suit his intentions.

-4. The AI stores the reply along with the analysis, established relationships, and a new associated image in a **memory house**.
-Memory houses help organize prompts and replies into an intuitive and meaningful information model, augmented by the game's AI agent.
-The reply may live in a different memory house from the location of the prompt that it's related to.
+8. The reply may live in a different memory house than the location of its related prompt.
+Similarly, a percept may live in a different memory house than its related prompt or reply.

+9. Players can generate and reply to prompts derived from existing replies, prompts, or percepts.
+In such cases, the new reply lives in its own memory house but stands in a **relationship** to the original reply.
+The relationship itself is represented as a percept in the memory houses.

+11. Replies to prompts generated from relationship percepts are considered **ideas**.

+12. Replies to prompts generated from existing ideas are **concepts**.
 Replies serve as nodes to generate relationships between other replies, or for further reflection to generate related replies, thereby forming a network of concepts.

-5. As more replies are added, the AI provides more prompts for the player to consider.
-Each prompt (and reply) has a location and home within the memory house system.
-Players can discover new prompts by exploring the memory houses through different **perspectives** (personal, organizational, conceptual, or temporal) and interacting with the AI.
-The game rewards players for successfully completed prompts and more sophisticated and elegant replies.

-6. As players add more replies to the game, they may also start replying to prompts related to existing replies.
-In such cases, the new reply lives in its own memory house but stands in a **relationship** to the original reply.
-The relationship itself is represented as a reply in the memory houses.
-Replies that represent new relationships are considered **ideas**.
-Replies to existing ideas are **concepts**.

-7. Intuitive tools and features are provided to the player to help organize, explore, and play with the symbols, concepts, ideas, and relationships that are discovered and cultivated within the prompt-reply system of the memory houses.
-As the player progresses, relationships are uncovered, connections are made, and concepts are formed within the memory house model as the AI continues to understand the player's preferences, interests, and curiosity across different perspectives, and continually surfaces related relationships, symbols, and new prompts to explore.

-8. Each prompt, reply, relationship, idea, and concept is represented with a glass bead in the memory houses.
-Glass beads are tokens that indicate the location of the prompt in the houses according to the represented prompt's or reply's properties.
-Different grades of bead represent different kinds of prompts and replies that are related to it: prompt > reply > relationships > ideas > concepts.
+13. Each percept, prompt, reply, relationship, idea, and concept is represented with a glass bead in the memory houses.
+Glass beads are tokens that indicate the location of the object in the houses according to the object's properties.
+Different grades of bead represent different kinds of objects that are related to it: percept > prompt > reply > relationships > ideas > concepts.

-Prompts, replies, relationships, and concepts have locations and places in the memory houses based on their theme and related categories.
+Percepts, prompts, replies, relationships, and concepts have locations and places in the memory houses based on their theme and related categories.

 Creating replies to prompts generate new glass beads.
 These glass beads are "perception" beads.
 They denote successfully addressed prompts in the game.